python3statement/python3statement.github.io/_practicalities/intro.md

 Frob-real-py2 on Python < 3.0, and Frob-real-py3 on Python ≥ 3.4.
 While
 this approach is _doable_ this can make imports confusing.

-## Depend on setuptools
+## Don't depend on setuptools

 You can mark your library as dependent on setuptools greater than 24.3 as this will ensure that during the next upgrade (when the packages drop python 2 support) will have the right version of setuptools.

-Of course regardless of all the care you will take for your library to no break and to install only on python 2, you will likely have cases where it will still end up being installed on incompatible versions of Python.
+Of course regardless of all the care you will take for your library to not break and to install only on python 2, you will likely have cases where it will still end up being installed on incompatible versions of Python.
 Simply because users upgrade rarely and only an old version of pip or setuptools is enough to make